Day 1: Exercises to Intermediate R Course 2025

 Exercise 1: Chi-square test of independence

-Create a categorical variable for Sepal.Length
+Create a categorical variable for Sepal.Length as

 “Short” or “Long” based on the overall median.
 Test whether the